England. Change location

 Listening to young children: critical reflections

-This module will be of significant interest to anyone interested in the lives and learning of young children, including early childhood practitioners.
+This module will be of significant interest to anyone concerned with the lives and learning of young children, including early childhood practitioners.
 It will be of particular value to those who want to develop their knowledge and understanding for professional roles linked to careers in education, health and social care.
 You'll explore why the child’s voice is important, by considering different approaches to listening, and the importance of children’s participation in early childhood provision and practice.

 What you will study